benc-uk/nanomon/readme.md

 │   ├── common      - Shared internal Go code
 │   ├── frontend    - Go source for the frontend host server │   └── runner      - Go source for the runner
-└── tests           - Integration and performance tests
+├── templates       - Email alert template used by runner └── tests           - Integration and performance tests
 ```